progress4apple/progress.rocks/_drafts/what-s-new-in-v1-3.md

 ### 📱 iPadOS

-Another major improvement is the official support for iPadOS from this release on.
-So if you prefer to keep track of your achievements on your iPad - you now can!
+Another major improvement is the official support for iPadOS from this release onwards.
+So if you prefer to keep track of your achievements on your iPad - now you can!

 ...
 BILD von iPad (Portrait) ...

 ### 🌟 ProgressKit is now Open Source

 Last but not least, I'm open sourcing the reporting engine of Progress.
 It's the heart of Progress and contains nearly all logic and rendering functionality.
 The SDK is called _ProgressKit_ and is released under MIT License.
 That said, you are basically free to use it in any way you like.
-Further information is available on the [SDK's documentation](https://sdk.progress.rocks/) - just click "SDK" in the main navigation of the Progress website.
+Further information is available on the SDK's documentation - just click "[SDK](https://sdk.progress.rocks/)" in the main navigation of the Progress website.

 **Progress v1.3 - this is it.
 As always, if you have any question or feedback just drop me a line:** [**support@progress.rocks**](mailto:support@progress.rocks)